Hurricane Helene – Our Family’s Story

 Time to Go Back to a Temporary New Normal

 Both grandsons are back in school.
 One of their schools did not suffer damage.
 The other child’s school suffered massive flood damage.
 They hope to be repaired by January 2025.
-In the meantime, the students are served in different locations and are on a shortened schedule.
+In the meantime, the students are served in different locations.

 It used to take my daughter about ten minutes to drive her six-year-old to school.
 Now, she takes turns carpooling kids to a location forty minutes away.
 Sometimes, my grandson must ride the school bus home, which takes longer.
 Due to closed roads and repair work, driving to any location takes more time.